logo

 We are strong advocates for providing all children with equal access to the best start in life.
 This means having a safe and secure home, a household income above the poverty line, being able to access all forms of education from early childhood onwards, being able to access the full range of health services for all family members and being loved, nurtured and supported through strong family, social and community networks.

-Among different family types, children in sole parent families have highest poverty rates at 39%.
+Among different family types, children in sole parent families have the highest poverty rates at 39%.
 Children living in poverty not only face financial hardship – their long-term health and wellbeing are undermined, and they are more likely to face food insecurity, lack good relationships and miss out on learning at home.

 Growing up in poverty is a strong predictor of a child being developmentally vulnerable by the time they start school, potentially reducing good health, education and social outcomes.
 In disadvantaged areas, this increases to more than one in three children.